Rachus/SDS200A/configurations.md

 where `0x10` == `0b00010000`

-To unset the relay, the inverted mask has to be send.
-E.g. to reset relay 5, the corresponding requests would be:
+To unset the relay, the inverted mask has to be send, e.g. to reset relay 5, the corresponding requests would be:

 | Type        | bmRequestType | bRequest | wValue | wIndex | wLength | Data    |
 |-------------|---------------|----------|--------|--------|---------|---------|